-Don't talk about the bug publicly until a fix is available; then supply the fix at the same time you announce the bug.
+Don't talk about the bug publicly until a fix is available, and then supply the fix publicly at the same instant you announce the bug.

 It may make sense to supply the fix by packaging it as a release, or it may be enough to just commit it to the project's public repository.
 Whichever of those you you do, doing it effectively announces the vulnerability, so your formal announcement should go out in tandem with that fix.

 Come up with that fix as fast as you can — especially if someone outside the project reported the bug, because then you know there's at least one person outside the project who is able to exploit the vulnerability.

 In practice, those principles lead to a fairly standardized series of steps, which are described in the sections below.

 Obviously, a project needs the ability to receive security bug reports from anyone.
 But the regular bug reporting channels won't do, because they can be watched by anyone too.
 Therefore, have a separate mailing list or contact form for receiving security bug reports.
 That forum must not have publicly readable archives, and its subscribership must be strictly controlled — only long-time, trusted developers can be on the list, and people whom such developers have consensus that they trust.
 (If you need a formal definition of "trusted developer", you can use "anyone who has had commit access for two years or more" or something like that, to avoid favoritism.)
 This is the group that will handle security bugs.